Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

  ####Questions

- Do we need to support indirect membership?
+ * Do we need to support transitive membership?
      * ex: Group A is member of Group B and User a is a member of Group B so as a result User a is a member of Group A.
- Do we need to be able to search for users/groups on multiple fields?
+ * Do we need to be able to search for users/groups on multiple fields?
- Do we need to support multiple servers/ connecting to multiple domain controllers?
+ * Do we need to support multiple servers/ connecting to multiple domain controllers?
- Do we need tls?
+ * Do we need tls?